 - 1. Heated throttle lever switch

-- 2. Increase heat
+- Increase heat

-- 3. Decrease heat
+Decrease heat

-NOTE: The heating intensity is displayed via the digital display with the activation of the throttle lever switch.
+NOTE: The heating intensity is displayed via the multifunction display with the activation of the throttle lever switch.
+There are nine intensity settings.
 When released, display will return to fuel tank level.

 HEATING INTENSITY DISPLAY 1.
-Less heat

-2. More heat
+Less heat 2.
+More heat